jonambas/jonambas/README.md

 ## Hello!

-I am a UX Engineer currently at [SparkPost](https://www.sparkpost.com) working on [Matchbox](https://github.com/sparkpost/matchbox/) – our design system.
+I am a Lead UX Engineer currently at [SparkPost](https://www.sparkpost.com) working on [Matchbox](https://github.com/sparkpost/matchbox/) – our design system.

 Some other side projects to check out: